MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 - SQL Authentication is not supported.
 - Multiple Active Result Sets (MARS) is unsupported for [!INCLUDE [product-name](../includes/product-name.md)] [!INCLUDE [fabric-dw](includes/fabric-dw.md)].
 MARS is disabled by default, however if `MultipleActiveResultSets` is included in the connection string, it should be removed or set to false.
 - If you receive this error "Couldn't complete the operation because we reached a system limit", it's due to the system token size reaching its limit.
 This issue can be caused if the workspace has too many warehouses/SQL analytics endpoints, if the user is part of too many Entra groups, or a combination of the two.
-We recommend having 40 or less warehouses or SQL analytics endpoint per workspace to prevent this error.
+We recommend having 40 or fewer warehouses and SQL analytics endpoint per workspace to prevent this error.
 If the issue persists, please contact support.
 - Linked server connections from SQL Server are not supported.

 ## Related content